 In other words, if you bring such a pyschologically power-loaded man near the altar of power, you one day would regret your decision.
 I am talking to President Kiir.
 Malong Awan, or such ethnically groomed uneducated leaders, are always obsessed with crude power.
-Such a leader is like fire that becomes a good servant in the beginning and a bad master in the end.
-Nobody will understand what I am saying now till later.
+Such a leader is like fire that becomes a good servant in the beginning and a bad master in the end when mishandled.
+Nobody will understand what I am saying now till later, as usual.
 I believe in some sort of a Machiavellian principle: the ultimate truth is penultimately a falsehood.
 Not to argue much into the unforeseen future, let me leave the leaders and my readers, with this quote from one political mind-reader.

-By the way, we need more peace appointments than war appointments in any position in the country now, unless somebody does not believe in peace talks as final and safer solutions to our current ethnically motivated crisis.
+By the way, we need more peace appointments than war appointments in any position in the country now, unless somebody had intended to use war for prolongation of power, and does not believe in peace talks as a final and safer solutions to our current ethnically motivated crisis.

-The reports from Duk County today show that these armed youth were annoyed with the news that the rebels were threatening to capture Warrap, hence are pulling out to save their state and region.
+The reports from Duk County of Jonglei State today show that these armed youth were annoyed with the news that the rebels were threatening to capture Warrap, hence are pulling out to save their state and region.
+Somebody at Ziamziam landing site.
 That is the impact of recruiting tribal-based army into the national army.
 This weakness is being felt throughout this useless “War of the Big Seat” in the nascent Republic of South Sudan.